saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 :::

 :::caution Webkit
-Cypress currently only supports launching Webkit with a fixed resolution of 1280x720.
+Cypress only supports launching Webkit with a fixed resolution of 1280x720.

 Cypress 12.6.0 does not work on Windows with Webkit browser.